 - Add oil to your preheated rimmed baking sheet and make sure entire baking sheet is coated.
 Allow baking sheet to heat oil up until almost smoking, 3 or 4 minutes.

 - Carefully remove baking sheet from oven and place coated bread on sheet.
 Bake until golden brown and crisp, about 20 minutes.
 Flip once by the 10 minute mark and don't forget to rotate your pan if your oven has any hot spots.

 - Remove from oven.

 - Transfer toast to clean wire rack and allow to cool for a few minutes.
-Serve with desired toppings and enjoy every bite.
+Serve with desired toppings, check out our list of sides and enjoy every bite.

 - day old bread will give you the best results

 - Use a large resealable bag to crush cereal using a kitchen hammer/mallet or rolling pin